-D. Scoresheets, forms, contest study materials, and additional resources can be found at https://go.unl.edu/ne4helectricity
+D. Scoresheets, forms, contest study materials, and additional resources can be found at https://go.unl.edu/ne4helectricity E. Entries: Each exhibitor is limited to one item per class.

-Magic of Electricity (Unit 1) Classes - Not State Fair Eligible
+Magic of Electricity (Unit 1) Classes: Not State Fair Eligible H-870-901 Electrical Display/Item - Exhibit demonstrating the skills learned in Unit 1 (flashlights (no kits allowed), test switch, etc.)

-H-870-901 Electrical Display/Item-Exhibit demonstrating the skills learned in Unit 1 (flashlights (no kits allowed), test switch, etc.) H-870-902 Poster-Should exemplify one of the lessons learned in the Magic of Electricity project.
-Posters can be any size up to 28 x 22 inches.
+H-870-902 Poster - Should exemplify one of the lessons learned in the Magic of Electricity project.
+Posters can be any size up to 28 inches x 22 inches.

-Investigating Electricity (Unit 2) Classes-Not State Fair Eligible

-H-870-903 Electrical Display/Item-Exhibit demonstrating the skills learned in Unit 2 (rocket launcher, alarm, etc.)
+Investigating Electricity (Unit 2) Classes: Not State Fair Eligible H-870-903 Electrical Display/Item - Exhibit demonstrating the skills learned in Unit 2 (rocket launcher, alarm, etc.)

-H-870-904 Poster-Should exemplify one of the lessons learned in the Investigating Electricity project.
-Posters can be any size up to 28 x 22 inches.
+H-870-904 Poster - Should exemplify one of the lessons learned in the Investigating Electricity project.
+Posters can be any size up to 28 inches x 22 inches.